ravindra-kanchu/Equity_News/README.md

 # News Analysis

-RockyBot is a user-friendly news research tool designed for effortless information retrieval.
+This application is a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ![](step1.png)